siulkilulki/TSI-SuperAnkietator/tutorial/CONFIGURATION.md

     * run `\xampp\xampp_start.exe` (to stop run `\xampp\xampp_stop.exe`)
 8. If xampp is correctly installed you should be able to see following screen at adress [http://localhost/dashboard/](http://localhost/dashboard/)
 ![dashboard](dashboard.png)
 9. In your browser, go to [http://localhost/wordpress/](http://localhost/wordpress/).
-If you see following website, you are good to go.
+If you see following website, you are ready to work.
 ![wordpress_site](wordpress_site.png)